vaishnavigirish/vaishnavigirish.github.io/README.md

 ### EchoLink – Assistive Communication Device for Non-Verbal Patients
 *Jan 2025 – May 2025 | New York University*
 EchoLink is a Bluetooth-enabled embedded system designed for non-verbal patients to communicate via a tactile interface.
-I engineered the microcontroller logic, LCD interface, and BLE communication using Arduino and C. I designed and soldered custom circuitry integrating sensors, pushbuttons, a display, and the BLE module.
+I engineered the microcontroller logic, LCD interface, and BLE communication using Arduino.
+I designed and soldered custom circuitry integrating sensors, pushbuttons, a display, and the BLE module.
 I also developed CAD-modeled enclosure components to support ergonomic use.
 EchoLink demonstrates how embedded hardware can improve accessibility and patient–caregiver communication through low-cost engineering.

 ---